JDAI-CV/DNNLibrary/README.md

 Android 8.1 introduces Neural Networks API (NNAPI).
 It's very exciting to run a model in the "native" way supported by Android System. :)

-Daq (formerly DNNLibrary) is a wrapper of NNAPI.
+DNNLibrary is a wrapper of NNAPI ("DNNLibrary" is for "**d**aquexian's **NN**API library).
 It lets you easily make the use of the new NNAPI introduced in Android 8.1.
 You can convert your onnx model into `daq` and run the model directly.

 For the Android app example, please check out [daq-example](https://github.com/daquexian/daq-example).